ak8527/zChat/README.md

 8. Install the dependencies using `npm install`.
 9. Start the client using `npm start`.
 10. Open your browser and go to `http://localhost:3000` to view the app.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE] file for details.

-## Contact

-If you have any questions or feedback, please contact me at [your email address].